 2. Santa’s Log Cabin at the Toronto Eaton Centre

-From November 26 until December 24th, kids can meet up with Santa himself at the Toronto Eaton Centre.
+From November 18th until December 24th, kids can meet up with Santa himself at the Toronto Eaton Centre.
 Where this event differs from others is in the attention paid to detail.
 The ticketed event includes a holiday-themed story time and some individual time interacting with the big man himself.
-All proceeds go to one of three charities of your choice: Autism Speaks Canada; Covenant House and the Women’s College Hospital Foundation.
-Even more impressive is that there are 2 types of Santa visits available: Santa who is jolly, happy and bright or Sensitive Santa, a program designed with Autism Speaks Canada and is for individuals with autism and their family members.
-Buy tickets here.
+All proceeds go to one of three charities of your choice.

 3. Cavalcade of Lights at Nathan Philips Square

 The Cavalcade of Lights is the City Hall kick-off to the holiday season in Toronto.
-Taking place on November 26th at 7 PM.
-The evening starts with Choir!
-Choir!
-Choir! joined by Canadian band Whitehorse leading the crowd in song (think contemporary pop music) which leads up to the lightning of the official Toronto tree.
+Taking place on November 25th at 7 PM.
+The evening starts with the lightning of the official Toronto tree.
 The night continues with lights, music, performances and fireworks.
 This event is quite crowded and not easy to navigate with a stroller.
 I find if we stay back a little, we can still enjoy the party and have a great view of the fireworks.

 4. The Toronto Christmas Market